Essex County is named for the County of Essex in England.

 Style: Greek Revival

 Description: The building faces east and is a one story red colored brick and wood structure.
-The building is located on spacious landscaped grounds.
+The building is located on spacious landscaped grounds in the center of Elizabethtown.
 The east front has a wide portico supported by four white columns with a pediment above.
 On either side of the entrance are long vertical windows.
 Above the pediment is a square white wood cupola.
 In 1843 a second story was added for a courtroom, and in 1880, the second story was removed and an addition constructed on the west side.
 The building was renovated in 1910.
 The architect was Lineham, Burnham Company.

 Old County Courthouse